openfisca/openfisca-doc/source/coding-the-legislation/writing_yaml_tests.md

 Each formula should be tested at least with one test, and better with specific boundary values (thresholds for example).

-> Terminology: Python dictionnary are called associative arrays in YAML.
+> Terminology: Python dictionaries are called associative arrays in YAML.

 ## Example